nanase1025/nanase1025.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am Hairong Shi (史海容), and I will start my Master's degree in Computer Science at [Keio University](https://www.keio.ac.jp/) in September 2025.
+I am Hairong Shi (史海容), and I will start my Master's degree in Computer Science at [Keio University](https://www.keio.ac.jp/) in September 2025 under the supervision of Professor Komei Sugiura.
 I was a undergraduate student from [School of Biological Science and Medical Engineering](https://bme.buaa.edu.cn/), [Beihang University](https://ev.buaa.edu.cn/).

 My research interests include **Computer Vision**, **Generative Models**, and **Multimodal Models**.
 I am particularly passionate about developing AI systems that can understand and reason across multiple modalities, with applications in medical imaging and video understanding.